chrisiregbu/cloud-devops-capstone/README.md

 The idea for this application is to demonstrate how end-to-end testing of Angular application might be automated using Docker containers on the AWS platfoprm.
 I feel that understanding how to automate end-to-end testing of a Angular application would be very beneficial to my team which would enhance my career objectives as a Cloud DevOps Engineer.
 Currently, our Sprint tests are done manually.

+This project demonstrated the end-to-end testing of Angular application.
+The application was then dockerized with Docker and Nginx and deployed to AWS involving the following steps:

+1. Creation of an Application Load Balancer (in AWS) that would direct traffic from the internet into the container application.
+An Application Load Balancer was selected because communication is over HTTP.
+2. Creation og a Security Group
+3. Creation of a Target Group for the Application Load Balancer
+4. Task Definition
+5. Cluster creation
+6. Service creation

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

 ## Development server